eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 Create a Custom Series
 ======================

-Beyond plotting topic fields directly, *Fast DDS Monitor Pro* can plot a series computed from a JavaScript formula that combines one or more topic fields with your own constants.
+Beyond plotting topic fields directly, *DDS Monitor Pro* can plot a series computed from a JavaScript formula that combines one or more topic fields with your own constants.
 Let's plot the Square's distance from the origin, computed live from its ``x`` and ``y`` fields.